 By now you know my love for the J.Crew Regent blazer.
 This wool blend blazer is utterly timeless and has the best details to make it so flattering on.
 I wore it here, here.
 I own it in a size 6 in camel and in black but I think the dark blue is also beautiful and very French.

 Want some more color or texture in your wardrobe?
 This is my favorite oversized blazer that I own in every color and pattern.
 I size down to a size 2.
 Want to dress up the look?
 Try a double breasted blazer!

 If you don’t have a black blazer that you feel great in, there’s no time like the present.
 It’s an instant mood booster and can be restyled throughout the year in loads of ways.
 I never go to Paris in the Fall without packing a black blazer.

 A tweed jacket.

-The Talbots Essex pants I wore here have to be one of the most versatile yet comfortable little black pant I’ve ever worn.
-Can’t recommend them enough.
-The 4 fit me perfectly.
-Pair them with a blazer or button down untucked or an oversized cashmere sweater.
+The M.M.LaFleur Curie Pants (shown on above) are so versatile and so flattering.
+I recommend pairing them with a blazer or button down untucked or an oversized cashmere sweater.
 I also love the J.Crew everyday pant.